-Mother’s Day is the day when we honor our moms for all the hard work they do and shower them in love and presents.
-But for many trans moms, Mother’s Day carries an even deeper significance; it’s a chance to be both privately and publicly acknowledged as your child’s mother in a world that may not have always seen or accepted you that way.
+Today, we honor moms everywhere for all the hard work they do.
+We shower them in love and presents.
+It’s all well and good.
+But for many trans moms, Mother’s Day carries a heavier meaning: This is their chance to be — both privately and publicly — acknowledged as women and as mothers, in a world that didn’t always see them that way, and may not still.

-But what if your kids still refuse to call you “mom”?
+After all, how would you feel if your kids refused to call you “mom”?

 Jodie, who came out as trans to her 11-year-old son when he was just five, says she still doesn’t get a Mother’s Day card from him — or any acknowledgement on that day, in fact.
 “I don’t get Mother’s Day.
 I’m not allowed.
 His school won’t accept my existence or that of same-sex couples,” Jodie says.
 “I even got asked not to pick him up from school.”